 Candidates for Knee Osteotomy

-Candidates should be able to fully straighten the knee and bend it at least 90 degrees.
+Candidates should be able to fully straighten the knee and bend it at least 90° prior to surgery.

 You will likely be admitted to the hospital on the day of surgery.

 Before your procedure, a doctor from the anesthesia department will evaluate you.
-He or she will review your medical history and discuss anesthesia choices with you.
+They will review your medical history and discuss anesthesia choices with you.
 Anesthesia can be either general (you are put to sleep) or spinal (you are awake, but your body is numb from the waist down).

-Your surgeon will also see you before surgery and sign your knee to verify the surgical site.
+Your surgeon will also see you before surgery and sign your knee with a marker to verify the surgical site.